About

 What’s the status of the bill?

-The bill has been signed into law by Governor Shapiro!
-The Department of Community and Economic Development has 90 days to establish application guidelines.
+The bill has been signed into law by Governor Shapiro, and the Department of Community and Economic Development is now accepting grant applications!

 Coalition Partners